 - Single channel devices that can only generate one RF channel per physical RF port. - Multiple channel devices capable of generating more than one channel, but no more than eight, simultaneously per physical RF port.
-A multiple channel device could be used to generate a single channel; even so, it is still defined as a multiple channel device.
+A multiple channel device could be used to generate a single channel; even so, it is still defined as a multiple channel device. - Multiple channel devices capable of generating more than eight channels simultaneously per physical RF port.
+Such a multiple channel device could be used to generate eight or fewer channels; even so, it is still defined as a greater-than-eight multiple channel device.

-7 Revised per DRFI-N-10.0891-2 and per DRFI-N-09.0892-2 on 6/2/10 by JB.
+8 Revised per DRFI-N-10.0891-2 and per DRFI-N-09.0892-2 on 6/2/10 by JB.